live-clones/pybtex/docs/source/api/formatting.rst

-    Each formatted entry is put into a :py:class:`.FormattedEntry` object which is just a container for the formatted label, the formatted entry text (as a :py:class:`pybtex.richtext.Text` object) and the entry key.
-The reason that the label and the main text are stored separately is to give the output backend more flexibility when converting the :py:class:`.FormattedEntry` object to the actual markup.
+    Each formatted entry is put into a :py:class:`.FormattedEntry` object which is just a container for the formatted label, the formatted entry text (a :py:class:`pybtex.richtext.Text` object) and the entry key.
+The reason that the label, the key and the main text are stored separately is to give the output backend more flexibility when converting the :py:class:`.FormattedEntry` object to the actual markup.
 For example, the HTML backend may want to format the bibliography as a definition list, the LaTeX backend would use ``\bibitem[label]{key} text`` constructs, etc.

     Formatted entries are put into a :py:class:`.FormattedBibliography` object---it simply contains a list of :py:class:`.FormattedEntry` objects and some additional metadata.

 5. The resulting :py:class:`.FormattedBibliography` is passed to the output backend.
 The default backend is LaTeX.
 It can be changed with the ``pybtex --output-backend`` option.
-The output backend converts the formatted bibliography to a specific markup format and writes the output.
+The output backend converts the formatted bibliography to the specific markup format and writes it to the output file.

 Python API